usedUsername1/pioneer/README.md

 <p>Firepower Management Center version must be at least 6.4.X.
 <p>Panorama Management Center version must be at least 10.X.
+<p>You can try to use other Firepower Management Center or Panorama Management Center versions, however I cannot guarantee that they will work.

 ## Usage example and demo
 Below you find a list with the commands needed to perform a migration.
 You also find a video with a demo.